-A large part of the histogram of the rock slopes was steeper than 40° for a grid size of >4.0 m (e.g., 80% of the slope-gradient 30 histogram for a grid size of 5.0 m; Fig. 9b), indicating that fully unsaturated sediment transport, which occurs on slopes steeper than α_1 (Eq.
+The peak of the histogram for each geomorphic unit was steep and high when the grid size was sufficiently large to eliminate 15 the influence of small-scale roughness attributed to particle size (Fig. 8b).
+A large part of the histogram of the rock slopes was steeper than 40° for a grid size of >4.0 m (e.g., 80% for a grid size of 5.0 m; Fig. 8b), indicating that fully unsaturated sediment transport, which occurs on slopes steeper than α 1 (Eq.
 (4)), is dominant on rock slopes.
-In contrast, most of the channel was gentler than α_1 for a grid size of >4.0 m (e.g., >85% of the slope-gradient histogram for a grid size of 5.0 m; Fig. 9b), indicating that fully and partly saturated debris flows are dominant in the channel.
-Such a trend was also apparent in the longitudinal profile of the channel (Fig. 10b).
-Based on the statistics of the channel gradient for each 5.0 m channel section, the sum of the length ratio of the channel sections in the theoretical range of fully and partly saturated debris flows (between α_1 and α_2) in the active channel bed deformation zones was almost 1.0.
+In contrast, most of the channel was gentler than α_1 for a grid size of >4.0 m (e.g., >85% for a grid size of 5.0 m; Fig. 8b), indicating that fully and partly saturated debris flows are dominant in the channel.
+Such a trend was also apparent in the longitudinal profile of the channel (Fig. 9b).

+20 Based on the statistics of the channel gradient for each 5.0 m channel section, the sum of the length ratio of the channel sections in the theoretical range of fully and partly saturated debris flows was almost 1.0.

-- The longitudinal channel gradient changed with time and was affected by the predominant type of flow during the preceding debris flow events (Fig. 10).
-The proportional amount of channel sections between α_1 and α_2 (theoretical range of the channel gradient for partly saturated debris flow) among all active channel deformation sections was higher when a larger volume of storage was present in the catchment (Fig. 11b).
-Because partly saturated flow dominated when a large volume of storage was present in the catchment (Fig. 7), partly saturated debris flow likely formed channel topographies with a theoretical channel gradient for the partly saturated flow (Fig. 12).
-Similarly, the length of the channel sections in the theoretical range for fully - 10 saturated flow ($<\alpha_2$) was high when small amounts of storage accumulated in the channel (Fig. 11b), during periods when fully saturated flow dominated (Fig. 7).
-Thus, fully saturated flow tended to form channel sections gentler than α_2 (Fig. 12).
-The standard deviation of the channel gradient after a debris flow mainly consisting of fully saturated flow was higher than that after a debris flow mainly consisting of partly saturated flow (Fig. 9, Table 3).
-In addition, the standard deviation of the channel gradient was high when small volumes of storage accumulated in the basin (Fig. 11a), implying that fully saturated flow tended - 15 to form a step-pool topography.
-Such trend was clear in the window size eliminating roughness attributed to the particle size of large boulders (i.e., 5.0 m sections).
+The longitudinal channel gradient changed with time and was affected by the predominant type of flow during the preceding debris flow events (Fig. 9).
+The proportional amount of channel sections between α_1 and α_2 (theoretical range of the channel gradient for partly saturated debris flow) among all active channel deformation sections was higher when a larger volume of

+- 25 storage was present in the catchment (Fig. 10b).
+Because partly saturated flow dominated when a large volume of storage was present in the catchment (Fig. 6), partly saturated debris flow likely formed channel topographies with a theoretical channel gradient for the partly saturated flow (Fig. 11).
+Similarly, the length of the channel sections in the theoretical range for fully saturated flow ($<\alpha_2$) was high when small amounts of storage accumulated in the channel (Fig. 10b), during periods when fully saturated flow dominated (Fig. 6).
+Thus, fully saturated flow tended to form channel sections gentler than α_2 (Fig. 11).
+The - 30 standard deviation of the channel gradient after a debris flow mainly consisting of fully saturated flow was higher than that after a debris flow mainly consisting of partly saturated flow (Fig. 8, Table 3).
+In addition, the standard deviation of the channel gradient was high when small volumes of storage accumulated in the basin (Fig. 10a), implying that fully saturated flow tended to form a step-pool topography.
 As a result of field surveys and periodic topography, step-pool topography formed by large boulders and the bedrock was generally seen after fully saturated flows.
-Since temporal changes in the channel gradient were not apparent in the larger-scale topography (i.e., channel gradient for entire sections with an active riverbed deformation with a length of 40 m), the decrease in the channel gradient due to fully saturated flow did not occur throughout the channel - but was occasionally interrupted by steep sections formed by large boulders and bed rock, which cannot be eroded easily (Fig. 12).
+Since temporal changes in the channel gradient were not apparent in the larger-scale topography (i.e., channel gradient for entire sections with an active riverbed deformation with a length of 40 m), the decrease in the channel gradient due to fully saturated flow did not occur throughout the channel but was occasionally interrupted by steep sections (Fig. 11).
+Periodic photography from P1 showed that the proportional amount